Catharina lives in Auckland where she reads, writes, walks and sometimes teaches.

 is originally from Wellington.

-Emilie Hope is currently completing her Master's in script writing at the International Institute of Modern Letters.
+Emilie recently completed a Masters in script writing at the International Institute of Modern Letters.
 She is a writer and performer based in Wellington.

 Alex does a little bit of everything.
 When she’s not painting, cartooning or making tiny objects, she’s writing and sub-editing.